abasith/sample_app/README.md

  **Hint:** if you don't have the URL, you can get it from CloudFormation Stack **bucketURL** Output variable  **OR** Repeat **Step 7** of [Deploy Solution](#deploy-solution) and copy the value for **BucketName** from **Outputs**.

 2. Click on **Recognize Celebrities** button and you will see the output(response) coming from Amazon Rekognition.

 ## Completion
+You have successfully created Amazon Prime X-Ray feature using AWS Rekognition, AWS Lambda, API Gateway.
+This solution recognizes mainstream celebrities as well as custom celebrities.

 ## Clean up
-Step to clean up resources.
+TODO: Basit to modify Cloudformation template.